 With more patients to care for, nurses are likely to miss their breaks, work overtime, and experience burnout.
 Nurses who feel burnout have more difficulty providing quality patient care and report work dissatisfaction.

-A Nursing Outlook study showed that just one more patient per nurse was associated with an 8% increase in job dissatisfaction.
+A Nursing Outlook study showed that just one more patient per nurse was associated with a 23% increase in job dissatisfaction.

 Less staffing can result in higher costs for hospitals in general.
 Decreased quality of patient care results in extended hospital stays and increased medical costs, negatively impacting the facility's perception.